UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 **Armor** Light
 **Shields?** No
 **Name Level** When they reach 9th level, they become a Master Thief, and can set up a hideout to attract fellow criminals.
 **Backstab** Thieves have advantage on attacks against, and deal double damage to, surprised opponents.
+In addition, thieves surprise enemies on a roll of 3+ (instead of on a 5+).
-**Thievery** Thieves may use their thievery skill to perform the following feats of stealth and skulduggery:
+**Thievery** Thieves may use their thievery skill to perform the following feats of stealth and skullduggery.
+To succeed, they must roll 3+ with a d6.

-- Hear noises through doors or across rooms (3+)
+- Hear noises through doors or across rooms
-- Pick locks or disable traps (5+)
+- Pick locks or disable traps
-- Move silently (5+, enemies get no chance to hear noises)
+- Climb sheer surfaces
-- Hide in shadows (5+, success results in surprising enemies)
+- Move silently
-- Pick pockets (3+, as an action in combat)
+- Hide in shadows

-To succeed, they must roll the indicated number or higher with a d6.
+- Pick pockets

 | Level | XP      | HD | Save | To-Hit |
 |-------|---------|----|------|--------|